-God’s care for animals
+God’s Care for Animals

 God has a tender care for the animals He created.
 He declared, “every beast of the forest is mine, the cattle on a thousand hills.
 I know all the fowls of the mountains: and the wild beasts of the field are mine” (Psalm 50:10-11).
 The Bible and the Judaic-Christian tradition teach and command people to treat domestic animals with kindness and forbid cruelty to them.
-Their undeserved sufferings do not go unnoticed (Jonah 4:11; Matthew 6:26; 10:29).
+Their undeserved sufferings do not go unnoticed by God (Jonah 4:11; Matthew 6:26; 10:29).
 The instructions of the law included regulations regarding the treatment of the lower animals.

 After the flood, God showed a touching pity and tenderness towards the animals that were in the Ark.
 “And God remembered Noah and every living thing, and all the cattle that were with him in the ark” (Genesis 8:1).